Wild bison released in English woodland as part of flagship wildling project

 European bison have returned to the UK for the first time in 6,000 years as part of a major wilding project in Kent.

-Wild bison are to be released in West Blean woods near Canterbury in Kent, a nature reserve which is in one of the largest areas of ancient woodland in the UK.
+Three wild bison have been released in West Blean woods near Canterbury in Kent, a nature reserve boasting one of the largest areas of ancient woodland in the UK.

 The reintroduction forms part of a broader wilding project led by Kent Wildlife Trust and the Wildwood Trust, which has been made possible by a £1m award from the People’s Postcode Lottery Dream Fund.
 Its aim is to restore the woodland’s natural ecosystem, improve biodiversity and help store carbon.